 Shipping notifications and tracking links

-Take a look at the cart abandonment email by DoorDash, a food delivery service:
+To get an idea, take a look at this cart abandonment email by DoorDash, a food delivery service:

 Use personal occasions to increase open rate